mirkokiefer/osm-routing/docs/api.md

 Stops the routing system.

 ### load_osm_data(File)
 Loads OpenStreetMap data from a .osm file.
-The system needs to be stopped first.
+The system needs to be started first.

 # HTTP APIs
 ##Route